Bayer's Uranometria

 A Lasting Impression

-For this second printing of the work: the publisher - Johann Görlin - was committed to rectifying issues with the first edition.
-He removed the astronomical tables from the verso of the image plates.
+For this second printing of the Uranometria, its publisher Johann Görlin rectified several issues with the first edition.
+In particular, he removed the astronomical tables from the verso of the image plates.
 This not only maximised the final impression of each image plate, but made the publication more user-friendly.
 The tables were removed from all subsequent editions and printed as a separate star catalogue titled Explicatio characterum aeneis Uranometrias (1624).

-Uranometria was revolutionary for its use of Bayer’s methodology of labelling (apparent) bright stars with Greek letters, each of which would define the ‘classes’ of magnitude, or brightness.
-This was also based upon the work of Danish astronomer Brahe.
+The Uranometria was revolutionary for its use of Bayer’s methodology of labelling (apparent) bright stars with Greek letters, each of which would define the ‘classes’ of magnitude, or brightness.
+This was also based work by Brahe and other predecessors.

-The popularity of Bayer’s remarkable atlas meant that it would run into almost a dozen editions between 1603 and 1689, and would serve as a standard reference for astronomers for two centuries.
+The popularity of Bayer’s remarkable atlas meant that it would run into almost a dozen editions between 1603 and 1689, and would serve as a key resource for astronomers over the following 200 years.

-Explore The Sunderland Collection's copy of Uranometria in brilliant detail here on Oculi Mundi.
+Explore The Sunderland Collection's copy of Uranometria in brilliant detail here.

 References